Higher multiplier ideals: Introduction

 \subsection{Higher multiplier ideals and twisted Hodge modules}

-We now give the construction of higher multiplier ideals and discuss how they are related to twisted Hodge modules.
+We now give the construction of higher multiplier ideals and describe how they are related to twisted Hodge modules.
 Let $D$ be an effective divisor on a complex manifold $X$.
 Let $L=\cO_X(D)$ be the corresponding holomorphic line bundle and let $s\in H^0(X,L)$ be a section with $\mathrm{div}(s)=D$.
-We view $s$ as a closed embedding $s: X\to L$ into the $(n+1)$-dimensional total space of the line bundle, which is also denoted by $L$.
-Let

-be the direct image of the constant Hodge module on $X$, where $\MHM(L)$ is the category of graded-polarizable mixed Hodge modules on $L$.
+We view $s$ as a closed embedding $s: X\to L$ into the $(n+1)$-dimensional total space of the line bundle, which we denote by the same letter $L$.
+Let $M=s_{\ast}\mathbb{Q}_X^H[n]\in \MHM(L)$ be the direct image of the constant Hodge module on $X$, where $\MHM(L)$ is the category of graded-polarizable mixed Hodge modules on $L$.
 There are several interesting filtrations on the underlying $\sD$-module of $M$.
 First, the filtered \emph{right} $\sD$-module underlying $M$ is